Gábor Péter: Career

-In January 1945, Péter was appointed as leader of the Budapest Department of the State Political Police (PRO), the Hungarian secret police.
+In January 1945, Péter was appointed leader of the Budapest Department of the State Political Police (PRO), the Hungarian secret police.
 Péter's career rose quickly; he became chief of the Hungarian State Police State Defense Department (ÁVO) and its successor, the State Protection Authority (ÁVH).

 In 1952, coinciding with the height of the anti-cosmopolitan campaign in the Soviet Union, he was discharged from his position.
 Later he was arrested in Mátyás Rákosi's villa.
 According to historian Tibor Zinner, Gábor Péter was present on an official visit when, unexpectedly, a handcuff clicked on his hand put back.
 After that Mihály Farkas stepped forward from behind the curtain and said: "the game is over".
 Gábor Péter's wife, Jolán Simon, who served as Rákosi's secretary, was also arrested.

 In 1954, a court martial sentenced him to life imprisonment.
 He was accused of being a Zionist spy and cooperating with László Rajk, Rudolf Slánský and other "agents of international Zionism".
 In 1957, his term of imprisonment was reduced to 14 years, and in 1959 he was released under an individual amnesty.
 He later worked as a librarian.